 Directions to Togakushi Village

-Exit Nagano station via the Zenkoji exit, then take a Kawanakajima bus bound for Togakushi Camp-jo or Togakushi Chusha-miyamae from the Kawanakajima bus station opposite Nagano station (Stop 7).
+Exit Nagano station via the Zenkoji exit, then take a Kawanakajima bus bound for Togakushi Camp-jo or Togakushii Chusha-miyamae from the Kawanakajima bus station opposite Nagano station (Stop 7).
 Get off at Hokosha-miyamae if wanting to see all three of the Togaksuhi Shrines or Chusha-miyamae if wanting to start at the middle shrine.
 The scenic bus trip up takes approximately 45-50 minutes through a coil of switchbacks, hairpin bends and mountain passes.
 Cost is ¥1350 one way and return ¥2400.
 See here for more details.

 If you are coming from Kanazawa or Niigata you can take the train to Kurohime station.
 From Kurohime station there is a free shuttle bus (40 minutes) to Togakushi, but you must make a reservation at the resort.
 You can also go by taxi.
 See here for more details

 If you are coming by car from Tokyo, take either the Chuo or the Joshin-etsu expressways to the Nagano exit.
-Follow the signs to central Nagano, then to Zenkoji temple and finally to Togakushi.
+Follow the signs to central Nagano, then to Zenkoji temple and finally to Togakushii.
 It should take between 30 and 45 minutes by car from central Nagano depending on traffic and weather conditions.
 From Nagoya or Osaka, take the Chuo expressway to the Nagano exit and follow the same directions.
 See here for more details.

 Something to read on the plane or train

-The Togakushi Legend Murders is a suspenseful murder-mystery/detective story, skillfully intertwined with authentic local legends from the Togakushi area of Nagano.
+The Togakushii Legend Murders is a suspenseful murder-mystery/detective story, skillfully intertwined with authentic local legends from the Togakushi area of Nagano.
 These just enough background and color to the tale without detracting from the murders and their investigation which are the main thrust of the plot.
 The story opens in war-time Togakushi, a small village whose main claim to fame is the legendary Maple Demoness, a woman who fed poisoned sake to a famed general during an ancient conflict.
 Fast forward a few years and all sorts of skeletons come out of the cupboard as the protagonist tries to uncover the perpetrator of a series of murders.
 A series of subplots will keep you guessing right till the very end.

 Inspired by boyhood memories of ninja movies, Stephen Phelan of the Sydney Morning Herald looks for signs of stealth in the forests of Togakushi.